 A native plant is one that occurs naturally in a particular region, ecosystem, or habitat without direct or indirect human intervention.
-The plants present at the time Europeans arrived in North America are considered native to Arkansas.
+The plants present prior to statehood are considered native to Arkansas.

 Our botanists have put together a list of plants native to large portions of Arkansas that should do well on sites with the appropriate amount of sun and moisture.
 To learn more about using native plants, download our Native Plants for Arkansas Gardens guide.